Daily PlannerPlan Your Day with Flexible Time Blocks

 What is time blocking and how does it help?

 Time blocking divides your day into dedicated chunks for specific tasks.
-Research shows it reduces decision fatigue and increases focus.
+It reduces decision fatigue and helps you focus.
 WeeklyPlanner uses morning, afternoon, and evening blocks for a flexible, low-stress approach.

 Should I use a daily planner or weekly planner?

 Both serve different purposes.
-Use the weekly view for high-level planning and goal setting, then switch to the daily view for focused execution.
-WeeklyPlanner lets you toggle between views instantly — no need to choose.
+Use the weekly view for higher-level planning and the daily view for focused execution.
+WeeklyPlanner lets you switch between them instantly.

 Is this daily planner undated?

 Yes.
 Start anytime without wasting pages or feeling behind.
-Unlike dated planners, you plan only the days you need.
-Perfect for people who take breaks from planning and come back.
+You only plan the days you need.

 Can I plan my day by the hour?

-WeeklyPlanner uses three time blocks (morning, afternoon, evening) rather than hourly slots.
-This reduces overwhelm while still giving structure.
-You can add optional start and end times to individual tasks for more precision.
+WeeklyPlanner uses three time blocks instead of a full hourly grid.
+You can still add optional start and end times to individual tasks when you need more precision.

 How do I build a daily planning habit?